wozjac/brackets-ui5/README.md

 ### Brackets-specific features adjusted to work with UI5:
 ##### Quick docs [ctrl+k]
-- available in JS code
+- available in JS code and XML views

 ##### Quick edit [ctrl+e]
 In XML views: